francescomucio/tee-as-transformation/docs/user-guide/examples/incremental-example.md

 # Incremental Materialization Example

-This example demonstrates how to use Tee's incremental materialization feature to efficiently process large datasets.
+This example demonstrates how to use t4t's incremental materialization feature to efficiently process large datasets.

 ## Project Structure